What is the full form of DDT?

 1) Effects on the human being

 If we talk about its adverse effect on humans only, it would be a very harmful substance for them.
 It leads to a lot of diseases in humans.

 2) Effects on Wildlife

-DDT is very toxic and hazardous chemical for a wide variety of wildlife i.e. birds, mammals, fishes etc. It is responsible thinning of eggshells and lower reproductive rate in certain bird species by causing egg breakage and embryo death.
+DDT is a very toxic and hazardous chemical for a wide variety of wildlife, i.e., birds, mammals, fishes, etc. It is responsible thinning of eggshells and lowers the reproductive rate in certain bird species by causing egg breakage and embryo death.